ShomronLab/CompGenomicsWS/FinalAssignment/README.md

 1. Describe general statistics of the sequences and produce visualization for at least 3 metrics.
 2. Based on your understanding decide how to trim and/or filter the raw data.
 You'll need to provide explanation for the logic you implemented during QC.
-3. Provide with the same metrics as in one 1 and describe the differences.
+3. Provide with the same metrics as in 1 and describe the differences.

 ## Comparative alignment assessment